NodeJS

 Countly.begin_session(noHeartBeat);

-Extending a session
+Extending a Session

 By default (if noHeartBeat was not provided in begin_session) Countly SDK will extend session itself, but if you chose not to, then you can extend is using this method and provide seconds since last call begin_session or session_duration call, whatever was the last one.